sargisshahinyan/editor-platform-technical-assignment/README.md

 The assignment is
 to create a simple web application that will fetch images from the API and display them in a masonry layout.

+## Live Demo

+You can find the live demo of the application [here](https://editor-platform-technical-assignment.vercel.app).

 ## Local Development

 To start the development server, you should have a docker installed on your machine.